repronlp/repronlp.github.io/index.md

 ## About ReproNLP

-ReproNLP has two tracks, one an ‘unshared task’ in which teams attempt to reproduce any prior evaluation results (Track B below), the other a standard shared tasks in which teams repeat existing evaluation studies with the aim of reproducing their results (Track A):
+ReproNLP has two tracks, one an ‘unshared task’ in which teams attempt to reproduce any prior evaluation results (Track A below), the other a standard shared task in which teams repeat existing evaluation studies with the aim of reproducing their results (Track B):

 **A. Open Track**: Reproduce previous evaluation results from any paper, and report what happened.
 Unshared task.